 Lucinda said softly, “The boy was conceived after our joining.”
 She would not permit the duke to observe how the thought of her husband with another woman had ripped her heart from her chest; yet, she had cried her last tear for the soul of a dishonest man.

 Thornhill dejectedly returned to his seat.
 “This is all too much.”
 With a heavy sigh, he asked, “Where is the child now?”

 Lucinda glanced to the sun streaming through one of the windows.
 There was only one small window in her rooms, and she sorely missed the air upon her countenance.
-Too many years of following drum, she thought.
+Too many years of following the drum, she thought.
 “Today, young Simon is with my landlady.
 The child is staying with me.”
 Again, she withheld an important fact that would likely color everything with a black stroke.

 The duke set forward again.
 “You have taken it upon yourself to care for the offspring of your husband’s betrayal?” he asked incredulously.
-“You must realize, Mrs. Warren, that your raising this child within your home will bring you nothing but ostracism.
-You are opening yourself to public humiliation when this situation becomes common knowledge.”
+“You must realize, Mrs. Warren, how your raising this child within your home will bring you nothing but ostracism.
+You are opening yourself up to public humiliation when this situation becomes common knowledge.”

 Lucinda fought back the tears stinging her lashes.
 “The child has the right to know the touch of love.
-I could not turn the boy out on the streets, but is Simon’s presence, which has brought me to your door.
+I could not turn the boy out on the streets, but it is Simon’s presence, which has brought me to your door.
 The child has complicated my life in ways I could not anticipate.
 If Matthew married another before speaking his vows to me, I am not his widow, and my only source of income for the boy and me has vanished into a foggy London sky.
 I require someone to discover the truth of the note’s claim.
 I can easily voice a myriad of questions, but I possess no resources to discover the answers.”